fawwaz46/Ai-Web-Scraper/README.md

 # AI Web Scraper by Fawwaz Abayomi

-This project is an AI-powered web scraper designed to extract, parse, and process data from websites efficiently.
+This project is an AI-powered web scraper designed to extract, parse, and process data from websites.
+It can be used for summarization, research, and more!

 ## Features
 - **Scrape.py**: Handles web scraping tasks using libraries like BeautifulSoup or Selenium.